 These two dynamic subjects will help you to develop your Spanish language skills, while also giving you an understanding of some of the philosophical ideology that has shaped world events and societies.

-It enables you to shape your study according to your strengths, interests and career ambitions.
-Combining two subjects can give your degree an international or industry perspective that will make you stand out in the graduate employment market.
+This degree enables you to shape your study according to your strengths, interests and career ambitions.
+Combining these two subjects can give your degree an international perspective that will make you stand out in the graduate employment market.

 Our course combinations are designed so that what you learn in one subject will complement and enhance what you learn in the other.
 In your final year you can choose either to split your time evenly between your two subjects, or to specialise in one.
 Our flexible curriculum has been designed to create some amazing opportunities for you too.
 Your second year of study is divided into two semesters that enables you to take part in optional work placements or go on international exchange.

 By choosing Spanish and Philosophy you’ll enjoy the freedom to choose from a wide range of optional modules, depending on your own preferences and interests.
 You'll develop a high level of verbal and written communication skills in Spanish, as well as an in-depth knowledge and understanding of the countries in which Spanish is spoken.You'll also develop your powers of argument, critical analysis and questioning ability.

 - 94% student satisfaction rate for Iberian Studies (Spanish) at NTU (NSS 2018).

 - NTU’s Spanish courses are ranked in the UK’s Top 10 for student satisfaction (NSS 2018).

 - Take part in a language-themed work placement.

 - Gain practical skills in translation and interpreting.